vrfoundations/vrtopics/animals_and_vr.md

 based on the previous echos.
 Thus a VR experience for a dolphin would need to sample the emitted pulse and create an accurate an accurate reflected sound based on the materials, position and orientation of the objects in the scene.

-## Is a red green and blue display sufficient?
+## When is a red green and blue display insufficient?

 Not for pollen-gathering insects!
-Though honey bees are trichomatic like our eyes, the sensitivity of their photoreceptors extends into the ultraviolet.
-Flowers use ultraviolet absorbing pigments to guide pollenators towards the pollen.
+Though honey bees are also trichomatic like our eyes, the sensitivity of their 3 different photoreceptors extends into the high frequency ultraviolet (UV), which is not perceived by human eyes.
+Flowers can then use ultraviolet absorbing pigments to guide pollenators towards the pollen.
+As an example, here's the same petals when observed under UV compared to the same plant as observed in the human part of the visible spectrum

 https://howplantswork.files.wordpress.com/2008/11/merge.jpg?w=250&h=423&zoom=2
 (From howplantswork.wordpress.com)